Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Note: Assume that if the fish is smaller than 4 inches in length, they are not sexually mature yet.

 Rainbow Shark Eggs: Rainbow Sharks reproduce through the egg-laying process.
 The female Rainbow Shark will lay eggs.
-After that, the male will then fertilize them by spraying the eggs together with their milt.
+After that, the male will then fertilize them by spraying the eggs with their sperm.

-From this moment the eggs will hatch within a week.
-When this tropical shark starts to hatch from eggs, they are not much bigger than mere specks.
-From that moment, they begin to grow rapidly.
+From this moment, the eggs will hatch within a week.
+When this tropical shark starts to hatch from eggs, they are not much bigger than a mere specks.
+From that moment, they began to grow rapidly.

-Unfortunately, It is extremely challenging breeding Rainbow Sharks in an aquarium and we are yet to listen to any success stories.
+Unfortunately, it is extremely challenging to breed Rainbow Sharks in an aquarium, and we have yet to hear any success stories.

 Again, this is more than similar because of their territorial and aggressive nature in confined settings.

-The majority of Rainbow Sharks which you find out with an intention to purchase will be bred in commercial fish farms based in Southeast Asia.
+The majority of Rainbow Sharks that you find for purchase will be bred in commercial fish farms based in Southeast Asia.

 What’s Next?
-Do You Feel That The Rainbow Shark Right For Your Fish Tank?
+Do You Feel That The Rainbow Shark Is Right For Your Fish Tank?
 (Summary)

-This tropical fish will make an excellent addition to your community providing they are not kept with similar-looking fish.
+This tropical fish will make an excellent addition to your community, provided they are not kept with similar-looking fish.

-While they’re known for being territorial in nature, providing you give them an appropriate aquarium environment and match them with the acceptable tank mate(s), you should not have too many issues with them.
+While they’re known for being territorial, providing you give them an appropriate aquarium environment and match them with the acceptable tank mate(s), you should not have too many issues with them.

-They are an active swimmer and gorgeous fish, therefore it will give you enjoyment when watching them in an aquarium.
-They’re good eaters and can eat a spread of food forms including flakes, pellets, and frozen meat.
+They are an active swimmer and gorgeous fish, therefore, they will give you enjoyment when watching them in an aquarium.
+They’re good eaters and can eat a spread of food forms, including flakes, pellets, and frozen meat.

 Do you keep Rainbow Sharks?
 Let us know in the comments section below…